How to Please a Woman: 9 Techniques to Make Sex Better for Her

 “Communication is key” is lazy advice, but it’s absolutely essential when it comes to good sex.
 And we’re not just talking about sharing fantasies or successfully executing foreplay here.

 Sometimes, things just aren’t working.
 Maybe you’re losing your erection during sex or finishing too fast.
-Maybe you’re self-conscious about your body or trying to be supportive to a partner who’s checked out.
+Maybe you have low self-esteem about your body or you’re having difficulty connecting to a partner who’s checked out.

-In any case, seeking professional guidance from a sex therapist or doctor can be very helpful for many problems that can’t be solved by foreplay.
-Experts can provide support, advice and treatment options, including therapy, medication and lifestyle changes.
+In any case, seeking professional guidance from a sex therapist or doctor can be very helpful for the problems that can’t be solved by foreplay.
+Experts can provide support, advice, and treatment options, including therapy, medication, and lifestyle changes.

-Incorporating premature ejaculation and erectile dysfunction treatment might make all the difference in your sex life — and your partner’s, for that matter.
+Addressing premature ejaculation and erectile dysfunction might make all the difference in your sex life — and your partner’s, for that matter.

 The Bottom Line: How to Pleasure a Woman